ElementsProject/lightning/doc/lightning-staticbackup.7.md

-lightning-staticbacup -- Command for deriving getting SCB of all the existing channels
+lightning-staticbackup -- Command for deriving getting SCB of all the existing channels
 ======================================================================================

 SYNOPSIS